chudkins/DSF/README.md

 To clear text fields, put `-` as the only data in the cell.
 Currently, this works for:  Brief Description, Long Description, Notify Emails, Production Notes, and Keywords.

 ## Usage
+First, search the file for `# Main site URL to start from` and replace the `$SiteURL` with your own site.
+Open the Excel file, fill in your product info and export it to CSV.
+Then, run something like the following.

 ### `Manage-DsfProduct.ps1 -UserName fred -Password 'blah%293' -ProductFile 'C:\Somewhere\somedata.csv'`

 ## Parameters